hydraulic-software/conveyor/guidebook/docs/running.md

 The `--parallelism` flag allows you to control how many tasks run simultaneously.
 It defaults to four, which works well enough for us.
 Be aware that setting this too high may not yield performance improvements, or may use too much memory.
 Experiment a bit and see what works best for you.

+!!! note "Memory usage"
+    If using a VM or container you should allocate at least 4GB of RAM.
+With less Conveyor may stall or trigger the kernel out-of-memory killer.

 ## Viewing task dependencies

 The `task-dependencies` command takes a task command-line name and prints all the dependencies.
 Try running `conveyor task-dependencies site` to see how the site is made up.
 Dimmed out tasks are being hidden either because they appeared elsewhere in the tree already (it's really a graph), or because the task is disabled for some reason, which will be explained next to the task's entry.